rodlie/natron-plugins/README.md

 ### Filter
 - Chromatic Aberration : a Chromatic Aberration similar to the one found in Blender

+### Merge
+- ZCombine : Merge two images according to their Zpass

 ### Time
 - FrameStamp : a very simple stamp that show the current frame in the corner of the image